templeman/dotfiles-1/mac/cask.md

-# Other casks of note
+# Other casks of note - install as desired

 - adobe-creative-cloud
+- arq
 <!-- - balenaetcher    -->
 <!-- - bettertouchtool -->
 - beyond-compare